It looks a case of Samy Vellu = MIC or rather MIC = Samy Vellu, forever and ever…

 ‘In other countries, when a leader fails, he resigns voluntarily.
 In Japan, he commits harakiri (suicide).
 We are not asking him (Samy Vellu) to commit harakiri’.

-No one could be more direct than Dr. M but some people still don’t get the message, don’t they?
+No one could be more direct than Dr M but some people still don’t get the message, don’t they?
 Of course, that triggered the call for ‘shoe garland’ for Dr M but only after an overwhelming condemnation, Samy Vellu decided to act – the person who called for ‘shoe garland’ was swiftly disciplined and cornered Samy Vellu decided to throw in a challenge:-

 MIC president Datuk Seri S. Samy Vellu said he was prepared to hand over the leadership of the party “tomorrow” if his deputy Datuk G. Palanivel was ready to take over.

-Samy Vellu preparing to leave the party was not something new – he have said many times and every time that happens, he is still in the helm of the party (I recall him saying the same thing – if the party members do not want him, he will leave).
+Samy Vellu preparing to leave the party was not something new – he has said many times and every time that happens, he is still in the helm of the party (I recall him saying the same thing – if the party members do not want him, he will leave).

 The likelihood of Samy leaving with the issue of Maika shares still fresh on many frustrated Indians is very small.
 Remember Samy keep saying that he has some ‘unfinished business’ in MIC and therefore still hanging on to the post?
 The question is what is this unfinished business?
 Is it getting the Indians back on the prosperity or fortifying himself or getting things in order from future sanctions?
 If there is ‘unfinished business’, why can’t someone else take over and completes it?
-The argument of ‘unfinished business’ is getting too suspicious.

-Well, that is what I think too – otherwise he would have left if not when UMNO’s Dr. M or MCA’s Lim Liong Sik left, at least when MIC got whacked in the last general election – get the party revamped by someone new.
+Well, that is what I think too – otherwise, he would have left if not when UMNO’s Dr M or MCA’s Lim Liong Sik left, at least when MIC got whacked in the last general election – get the party revamped by someone new.

 Then there was even pressure from the PM to get Samy Vellu to leave his seat and get someone else to take over.
-After all, both UMNO and MCA have changed their presidents since the departure of Dr. M, didn’t they?
+After all, both UMNO and MCA have changed their presidents since the departure of Dr M, didn’t they?

 Prime Minister Datuk Seri Najib Razak said he would meet MIC president Datuk Seri S. Samy Vellu for the second time this year to discuss the party’s succession plan.